 Carcinoma of the prostate is now the second most common cause of cancer death in the UK for men , and it is anticipated that this will increase with an aging population.
 In this group, 60% will have advanced disease when they are first seen and this translates into symptoms.
 As with many cancers the disease can take on a chronic pattern with good hormonal control but, because of patient age, there are often a multitude of other medical problems that also need to be treated actively.

 Treatments are changing for prostate carcinoma, but they remain essentially palliative in nature and they often cause a raft of side-effects that need to be palliated themselves.
 Data looking at prostate cancer deaths showed that 61% of patients needed palliative interventions (radiation, urological intervention) before death and that, on average, they spent 5 weeks in hospital .
 This shows that the use of acute services is high for this group.
-However, separate data shows that the same group are the third most common being referred to ...
+However, separate data shows that the same group are the third most common being ...